LeeBoYin/vue-layout-system/docs/src/components/LayoutFlexRow.md

 # LayoutFlexRow

-`LayoutFlexRow` divides one space into 3 sections horizontally, letting you place contents at left, right and the remaining space.
+`LayoutFlexRow` divides a horizontal space into 3 sections, where you can place contents at left, right and the remaining space.

 <Doc-LayoutFlexRowDoc />